moq-wg/moq-transport/draft-ietf-moq-transport.md

 for example because the WiFi signal is getting weaker, and it does not have QUIC connection migration available, it establishes a new session over the new interface and sends an ANNOUCE.
-The relay will forward matching subscribes and the publisher can publishing on both sessions.
+The relay will forward matching subscribes and the publisher publishes objects on both sessions.
 Once the subscriptions have migrated over to session on the new network, the publisher can stop publishing objects on the old network.
 The relay will drop duplicate objects received on both subscriptions.